xlizen/j2mod/README.md

 * There are no unit tests for the RTU over TCP transport
 * There is no way of adding `AbstractSerialTransportListener` to a `ModbusSlave` which means you cannot get informed of when the library is switching between send and receive
-* A refactor is due to hide more of the package components to encourage best practise usage patterns
+* A refactor is overdue to hide package components to encourage best practise usage patterns

 # Dependencies